BLINMATIC/SetupMakerRevisited/README.md

 # SetupMakerRevisited
-a improved gui-based version of SetupMaker
+an improved gui-based version of SetupMaker